IshaNagar1/IshaNagar1.github.io/_posts/2026-07-06-ninth-post.md

 <div style="background: #faf7fd; border-left: 4px solid #7b2cbf; padding: 20px; margin: 30px 0; border-radius: 0 8px 8px 0; line-height: 1.6;">
   <span style="font-weight: 700; color: #7b2cbf; display: block; margin-bottom: 8px; letter-spacing: 1px;">🛡️ THE QUESTIONS YOU MUST ASK INSURANCE:</span>
   <span style="font-size: 1.05rem; color: #2b2b2b;">
-    Before committing to a device, call your payer, give them your clinic's Tax ID, Group NPI, and Provider NPI, and ask these exact questions:<br><br>
+    When you call your insurance company yourself, have your member ID and date of birth ready, and ask these exact questions:<br><br>
-    1. Can we bill the clinic directly, or is it mandatory to use a 3rd party to get the benefit?<br>
+    1. Can my hearing clinic bill you directly, or is a 3rd party required to access this benefit?<br>
     2. Do I have a deductible?
 Does it apply to code V5261, or must it be met through regular medical visits first?<br>
     3. Is there an out-of-pocket maximum (OOPM), and does it apply to hearing aids?<br>
     4. What is my coinsurance percentage or copay amount?<br>
     5. Do I need a prior authorization or a formal referral reference number from a primary doctor?<br>
     6. How long am I 100% covered for future office service visits under this plan? <br>
-    7. If you are not in-network, who do you know as an authorized in-network provider in our area/specific location? <br>
+    7. If you are not in-network, who do you know as an authorized in-network provider in my area/specific location? <br>

  </span>
 </div>